-- " A minimum 150mm hebel blocks, masonry or clay bricks - " A steel bench with any of the above materials installed beneath it - " A minimum 100mm SOLID and supported concrete plinth (without glass, resins or polymer) above a minimum 50mm masonry floor - " A minimum 1350mm wide x 350mm high Cheminées Philippe steel bench.
-The bench has a 320mm forward projection in front of the fuel loading door.
-The bench can also be placed directly onto a combustible floor without any floor protection - " For minimum base size refer to page 13 for freestanding or 23 for inbuilt application
+- " A minimum 150mm hebel, masonry or clay bricks - " A steel bench with any of the above materials installed beneath it - " A Cheminées Philippe Universal steel bench placed directly onto a combustible floor (no floor protection required).
+Minimum size 1400mm wide x 200mm high, with a 300mm forward projection in front of the fuel loading door - " A suspended 100mm thick solid and supported concrete plinth.
+A minimum 200mm air gap must be maintained from the underside of the concrete plinth to any combustible surface beneath it - " For minimum base size refer to page 13 for freestanding or 23 for inbuilt application